Wed

 Professor Giles gives an excellent example of how the TY method can be implemented.

-More formal explanations can be found in the original TY (1995) paper or for example here
+More formal explanations can be found in the original TY (1995) paper.

 In this post, I will show how Professor Giles' example can be implemented in R.